pschool-in/curriculum/content/science/communication-5.md

 ## Fill in the Blanks (using options)

 ```
-Mass media help in the *expansion (diminishment)* of trade and industry.
+Mass media helps in the *expansion (diminishment)* of trade and industry.
 Communication is simply the act of *transferring (translating)* information from one place, person, or group to another.
 Information can be *misused (used)* to disturb peace and order in society.
 People can be *forewarned (distracted)* about natural disasters using mass media.